 How many times have you heard people say they don’t love their job but have no choice other than to stick with it?
 If you’re in a position to choose what you do for a living, working without enjoying your job is extremely hard.

 There are many exciting jobs around, particularly in design.
-However getting a design job isn’t straightforward – you must have a dream and a vision to pursue it, work hard at school and fight hard to get the job you set your heart on.
+However getting a design job isn’t straightforward – you must have a dream and a vision to pursue it, work hard at school and fight hard to get the job you have set your heart on.